 The goal-setting and collaboration process between PNNL and the design-build team has been focused from the beginning on the challenges of energy efficiency, modularity, and infrastructure resilience to meet the current and future science mission for the ESC.
 The level of technical expertise among all parties and willingness to explore options as a team to arrive at best-value solutions set the project on its path for success. ” Joshua Yacknowitz Principal

 Modularity and future flexibility

-PNNL was intent on building in as much flexibility and redundancy into the ESC as possible.
+PNNL was keen to build in as much flexibility and redundancy into the ESC as possible.
 The design team therefore configured the main building infrastructure with future uses in mind.
 The front of the facility is an office block with a two-storied lobby — something seen more frequently in a corporate space.
 Behind it is a large laboratory block with more than 50 lab modules.

 National laboratories like PNNL must also meet the Department of Energy’s sustainable building standards.
-To help meet these requirements and take advantage of the waste-heat generated by adjacent high-performance computing facilities, PNNL and the design-build team are also developing a heat transfer building.
-This building will take waste heat from the computing operations, and through the heat transfer building, pass along the heat to other buildings on campus, including the ESC.
-This lays the groundwork for a future heat-sharing network that can be part of the broader campus infrastructure.
+To help meet these requirements and take advantage of the waste-heat generated by adjacent high-performance computing facilities, PNNL and the design-build team developed a heat transfer building.
+The building takes waste heat from the computing operations, and through the heat transfer building, passes along the heat to other buildings on campus, including the ESC.
+This has laid the groundwork for a future heat-sharing network that can be part of the broader campus infrastructure.